balderdashy/sails-docs/concepts/Internationalization/Locales.md

 The i18n hook reads JSON-formatted translation files from your project's "locales" directory (`config/locales` by default).
 Each file corresponds with a [locale](http://en.wikipedia.org/wiki/Locale) (usually a language) that your Sails backend will support.

-These files contain locale-specific strings (as JSON key-value pairs) that you can use in your views, controllers, etc.
+These files contain locale-specific strings (as JSON key-value pairs) that you can use in your views, controllers, etc. The name of the file should match the language that you are supporting.
+This allows for automatic language detection based on request headers.

 Here is an example locale file (`config/locales/es.json`):
 ```json